abhinavkishor9/browser-history-download-forensics-dfir-lab/README.md

 No malware or third-party forensic tools are required, making this an excellent beginner-friendly DFIR investigation.

 ---
+## Executive Summary

+A Windows user reported suspicious browser activity after downloading files from the Internet.
+This investigation analyzes Microsoft Edge browser artifacts, download records, and Windows file system metadata to reconstruct user activity and validate whether downloaded files correspond to browser evidence.

+The investigation follows a structured DFIR methodology by collecting multiple forensic artifacts, correlating evidence, and reconstructing a chronological timeline of user actions.

 ## Investigation Scenario

-The SOC receives a request to investigate a user's browsing activity after reports of unauthorized downloads.
+The Security Operations Center (SOC) receives a request to investigate suspected unauthorized downloads performed by a Windows user.

-As the DFIR analyst, the objectives are to determine:
+The objective is to determine:

-- Which websites were visited
+- Which websites were accessed
 - Which files were downloaded
-- Where the files were saved
+- Where the files were stored
-- Whether browser evidence matches file system evidence
+- Whether browser artifacts align with Windows file system evidence
-- Build an activity timeline
+- Whether a reliable timeline of user activity can be reconstructed
 ---

 ## Objectives